Trump’s Interim Chief Of Staff On Runaway Deficits: ‘At Least I’m Losing At The Very Highest Levels’

 “It’s a great irony that not just Paul Ryan but Republicans who claim they care so much about the deficit have now presided over huge increases in the budget deficit,” said Maryland Senator Chris Van Hollen at the time.

-In addition to acknowledging the tight spot he now finds himself with respect to budgetary policy, Mulvaney has also described his plans to boost morale at the White House, which he said needed a lift when he came on board.
+In addition to acknowledging the tight spot he now finds himself in with respect to budgetary policy, Mulvaney has also described his plans to boost morale at the White House, which he said needed a lift when he came on board.

 “When I got here, morale wasn’t what it needed to be,” he said, indicating that they had installed a popcorn machine in his office and started office-wide happy hours.